COVID digest: Germany reports record-high incidence rate | DW | 16.03.2022

 Tourists from Australia will be able to visit New Zealand from April 12, whereas tourists from other visa-waiver countries can visit from May 1.
 However, tourists from non-waiver countries like India and China will need to wait longer, unless they have valid visitor visas.

-The pandemic pushed 4.7 million more people into extreme poverty in Southeast Asia last year, according to a report by the Asian Development Bank (ADB).
+The pandemic pushed 4.7 million more people into extreme poverty in Southeast Asia last year, according to a report by the Asian Development Bank.

 South Korea has hit a record of 400,741 new cases on Wednesday as the country struggles to contain an omicron-fueled wave of infections.
 This is the highest daily figure recorded since the beginning of the pandemic two years ago, authorities said.

 Vietnam has ended its quarantine requirements for international travelers on Wednesday, as the country looks to rebuild its economy after two years of restrictions.
-Tourists can enter the country with a negative COVID test, Vietnam's Health Ministry said in a statement.
+Tourists can enter the country with a negative COVID-19 test, Vietnam's health ministry said in a statement.

 Hong Kong leader Carrie Lam on Wednesday announced that there were no plans to further tighten coronavirus restrictions.

-The United States' second gentleman Doug Emhoff has tested positive for the virus, the White House said on Tuesday.
+The United States' second gentleman Doug Emhoff has tested positive for coronavirus, the White House said on Tuesday.
 Vice President Kamala Harris has tested negative but will be curtailing her schedule "out of an abundance of caution," her spokesperson Sabrina Singh said.

 In a tweet late Tuesday, Harris said: "Doug is doing fine and we are grateful to be vaccinated and boosted."
 She added, "I have tested negative and will continue to test."